MySocialApp/kubernetes-helm-chart-cassandra/README.md

 You can find here a helm chart we're using at [MySocialApp](https://mysocialapp.io) (iOS and Android social app builder - SaaS)

-Kubernetes Helm Chart for Cassandra
+This is a Kubernetes Helm Chart for Cassandra.

-# Backups
+## Backups

 You can automatically backup on AWS S3.
 A cronjob exist for it, you simple have to set the "cassandraBackup" parameters.